ossia/score-docs/docs/faq/notworking.md

 # The playback isn't running

-If when pressing "Play" you don't see anything moving or becoming green, it likely means that the soundcard is improperly configured.
+If when pressing "Play" you don't see anything moving or becoming green, it likely means that the sound card is improperly configured.

 Go to the [settings]({{ site.baseurl}}/reference/preferences.html#audio) and check that you have a valid sound card set.